DavidBruant/OoI/readme.md

 # OoI

-A little addon to visualize object graphs in Firefox.
+A little addon to visualize tab content memory as a graph in Firefox.

 # Make it work